Skip to content

 ellipse

-Properties of BVD confidence ellipses – II – dependency of half-axes on the correlation coefficient
+Properties of BVD confidence ellipses – II – dependency of the half-axes on the correlation coefficient

 BVD confidence ellipses for varying correlation